 Add more water or milk until desired consistency is reached.

-Color your frosting with the orange food coloring.
+Color frosting with orange food coloring.
 Start with 2–3 drops and go from there.

 Frost the cake, adding a basketball design with black icing tube.
 Serve and enjoy!